Cosmoglobe/zodipy/README.md

 *Zodipy* is a Python simulation tool for Zodiacal Emission (Interplanetary Dust Emission).
-It allows you to compute the simulated emission in a timestream, or at an instant in time.
+It allows you to compute the simulated interplanetary dust emission for a timestream of pixels, or at an instant in time.

 ![plot](imgs/zodi_default.png)